Updated on: 10/12/2021

 Passenger Vans Are A Rollover Risk

 Unfortunately, crashes involving large vans are all too common on Washington state roads, especially in rural areas.
 Large vans are a convenient vehicle for transporting large groups of people; they’re a staple for field trips, church group outings, and transit for seasonal workers.
-Although passenger vans can be large and unwieldy, with large blind spots and a high center of gravity, most people who rent and drive them don’t receive any special training on how to operate them safety.
+Although passenger vans can be large and unwieldy, with large blind spots and a high center of gravity, most people who rent and drive them don’t receive any special training on how to operate them safely.

 Many drivers aren’t aware of the fact that 15-seater passenger vans are known to have a high risk of rollover.
 That risk increases when a van is carrying more people, even if it isn’t at capacity.
 According to National Highway Traffic Safety Administration crash data, 15-seat vans with 10 or more occupants rolled over at a rate 3 times higher than 15-seat vans carrying 4 people or less.
 Adding more passengers to the van raises the center of gravity and distributes it further to the read end of the vehicle.
 Older passenger vans may not have electronic stability control systems to reduce the risk of rollover crashes.